 Development Services Remote Inspections App

-Scottish Water has released a mobile App which allows you to carry out your own water inspections remotely, removing the need for a Scottish Water inspector to come to your site.
-The App is designed to guide you through the mainlaying, pressure test, sampling & service connection process, detailing the various images that you are required to submit.
+Scottish Water has released a mobile app which allows you to carry out your own water inspections remotely, removing the need for a Scottish Water inspector to come to your site.
+This must be used for all inspection requests for new infrastructure.
+The app is designed to guide you through the mainlaying, pressure test, sampling & service connection process, detailing the various images that you are required to submit.

 This app allows Scottish Water to ensure that your pipe work has been laid and tested correctly and in accordance with our latest guidelines.
 Once these inspection pass, your water connections can then be programmed.